Empro Side Effects

 Generic Name: phenylpropanolamine

-Note: This page contains information about the side effects of phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Empro.
+Note: This document contains side effect information about phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Empro.

 Applies to phenylpropanolamine: oral capsule extended release, oral tablet, oral tablet extended release